-Each organisation that I have been exposed to has many ways that it engages, supports and interacts with it customers.
+Each organisation that I have been exposed to has many ways that it engages, supports and interacts with it’s customers.
 Some of these would include:

 Once we attract customers to our organisation, they will usually be taken through a sales process.
 A time where the organisation looks to understand the individual customer and their problems.
 If your organisation is able to help and solve the problem or challenge, you can then begin to deliver the solutions.

 These are the components of customer interactions that make up what I call the Inner Circle.
-Yes you could argue the fact for other components do belong to the Inner Circle.
-However, in simple terms if you are an organisation that delivers across these 4 quadrants well, you add value to your customers.
+Yes, you could argue the fact for other components that do belong to the Inner Circle.
+However, in simple terms, if you are an organisation that delivers across these 4 quadrants well, you add value to your customers.

 Business as usual